Tommy Egan: Power

+Season 1

 In New York City of 2014, Tommy Egan is first seen summoning his lifelong best friend and business partner, James “Ghost” St. Patrick, to kill a man Miguel and his wife for stealing from their drug operation.
 Tommy and Ghost are the New York City distributors for Felipe Lobos, an international drug cartel leader.
 They open the night club “Truth” to help launder their money- Ghost sees the club as an escape from the street life while Tommy embraces the lifestyle.
 Ghost has a devoted wife Tasha, who is in on the drug business, and three children- Tariq, Raina and Yasmine.
 Ghost starts cheating on Tasha with his high school sweetheart Angela Valdes, who is an Assistant United States Attorney with the Eastern District of New York.
 While she starts looking into the distributor of Lobos’ drug syndicate, Tommy and Ghost try and keep their organization under wraps after multiple outside attacks.
 Tommy begins seeing club employee Holly despite Ghost's concerns.
 She then goes on to steal a pair of Tasha's earrings which Tommy has to lie about, strengthening their bond.
 Shawn Stark, the son of an old imprisoned neighborhood mentor of Ghost and Tommy named Kanan, starts fooling around with Tasha behind Ghost's back.
 In addition, Valdes becomes close on multiple occasions, working with her ex-boyfriend/FBI agent Greg Knox, AUSA Cooper Saxe, and DEA agent Juan Medina.
 She begins collaborating with a CI, Nomar, a soldier in Ruiz's organization, one of Ghost and Tommy's captains.
 As Tommy begins to suspect it's Rolla, a young kid Ghost mentored from Queens, the audience starts to see Kanan Stark (50 Cent) in prison, talking to the assassin who has been taking out members of Ghost and Tommy's crew.
 Kanan states he wants Ghost dead before he is out of jail, revealing he is the true mastermind behind the attacks.
 Tasha asks Shawn to see what Angela looks like, realizing Ghost has never gotten over her since high school.
 In the season finale, Tommy is asked to do a favor by Ruiz- kill the man who has been sleeping with his 14-year-old daughter.
 That man is Nomar, Angela's CI.
 Unknowingly to Tommy, Angela and Greg are following Nomar.
 Tommy successfully stabs Nomar while he hears Angela call in the murder and identify herself.
 Nomar says “Ghost” stabbed him while Tommy narrowly escapes.
 Meanwhile, Ghost has a party at Truth while the assassin, a Latina woman with bright Pink shoes, tries to kill Ghost but accidentally shoots Holly.